 The exhausted confusion of narcissistic parent abuse

-I'm tired all the time and have been all of my life, including childhood.
+I'm tired all the time and have been all of my life, including in childhood.
+Trauma nightmares caused sleep deprivation.
+It made me clumsy.
 When every other kid was bouncing with energy, I just wanted to sit quietly or take a nap.
+Other kids ostracized me because I couldn't even play basic games properly.
+It wasn't their fault.
+Their lives were so different from mine.
+It wasn't my fault.
+I wasn't different.
+It was my parents fault for making my life so different.
 Life has always felt very overwhelming because my parents were so chaotic and unpredictable to the point of betrayal.

 Hypocritical doublespeak confusion